moustakas/legacyhalos-web/README.md

 The templates directory at the project root holds the html setup for the webpages in the files base.html, index.html, list.html, and centrals.html. base.html holds the general style we reuse on each individual page.
 At the top of each page's html we use templates to extend base.html; load static files; and/or load our custom templatetags depending on what that page will use.

+All of the possible url paths are contained within the urls.py found inside legacyhalos_web.
+Appending the list$ to the base url calls for the list function found in views.py, and the same is true for index and centrals list function calls for list.html with the information we give it; pickle, paginator,

 index.html is the homepage content.(talk about static directory).
 In our homepage, there is a link that appends list$ to the base url.
-All of the possible url paths are contained within the urls.py found inside legacyhalos_web.
-Appending the list$ to the url calls for the list function found in views.py. list function calls for list.html with the information we give it; pickle, paginator,

 list.html loads everything loop that goes through each result and puts it on the table that is diplayed,
 redMaPPer ID contains href that changed the url to the base url + centrals$,